openstack/openstack-ansible/README.rst

 `Install Guide`_.

-If OpenStack-Ansible is missing something you'd like to see included, then we encourage you to see the `Developer Documentation` for more details on how you can get involved.
+If OpenStack-Ansible is missing something you'd like to see included, then we encourage you to see the `Developer Documentation`_ for more details on how you can get involved.

+Developers wishing to work on the OpenStack Ansible project should always base their work on the lastest Ansible code, available from the master GIT repository at `Source`_.

 If you have some questions, or would like some assistance with achieving your goals, then please feel free to reach out to us on the